paulbrodersen/somnotate/README.md

 (such as black bears).
-As a consequence, machine learning models that have been pre-trained on other data are of limited use, and you have to train your own model using data annotated by yourself or your collaborators.
-Somnotate has been designed with two aims in mind (1) minimise the amount of manually annotated data required to surpass the accuracy of human experts, and (2) make model training simple enough that any motivated scientist can optimise and use the software to its
+As a consequence, machine learning models that have been pre-trained on other data are of limited use, and you have to train your own model using data annotated by yourself or your colleagues.
+Somnotate has been designed with two aims in mind: (1) minimise the amount of manually annotated data required to surpass the accuracy of human experts, and (2) make model training simple enough that any motivated scientist can optimise and use the software to its